 Introduction

 Drawing upon the research of key authorities like the FAO, this article delves into the realm of food fraud, examining its repercussions on both the food industry and consumers.
-It also investigates the currently in place to prevent it.
+It also investigates the measures currently in place to prevent it.

 Types of food fraud